technicalguru/backup/README.md

 * keeps archived versions of backups
 * notification by email (other types can be plugged in) when errors occur

+# Status and Known Issues

+Backup is stable.
+The current version is 1.0 and has some minor issues:

+* MySQL modules for Kubernetes and Docker cannot be configured to backup selected containers only.
+* The SCP module is not ready yet.

 # Installation and Configuration